Developing Auxora for the Treatment of Acute Pancreatitis

 Study Design

-We completed a Phase 2a clinical trial of Auxora™ in 21 patients with AP with predicted severe disease as determined by the presence of SIRS and hypoxemia.
-Fourteen patients received Auxora™ plus standard of care, typically aggressive fluid resuscitation and pain medication, at two different dose levels, and seven received standard of care only.
-The Auxora™ treated patients received a daily IV dose of Auxora™ for up to four days.
-As an early-stage proof of concept trial, this trial was not powered for statistical significance for any of the endpoints.
+We completed a Phase 2a clinical trial of Auxora™ in 21 patients with AP and predicted severe disease based on the presence of SIRS and hypoxemia.
+Fourteen patients received Auxora™ plus standard of care—typically aggressive fluid resuscitation and pain management—at two dose levels, and seven received standard of care alone.
+Auxora™ was administered once daily by IV for up to four days.
+As an early proof-of-concept study, this trial was not powered for statistical significance on its endpoints.

 Results

-The primary symptom associated with AP is severe upper abdominal pain.
-Patients with AP are unable to tolerate any solid food without an increase in pain or the occurrence of nausea or vomiting until the pancreatitis resolves.
-In this clinical trial, only one patient in the Auxora™ treated group (7%) and one patient in the SOC group (14%) were tolerating solid food at study entry.
-After 72 hours, seven of 14 (50%) Auxora™ patients were tolerating solid food while only one of seven standard of care patients was tolerating solid food.
-At the time of hospital discharge, 13 of 14 (93%) Auxora™ patients could tolerate solid food compared to three of seven (43%) SOC patients.
+Severe upper abdominal pain is a hallmark symptom of AP, and patients are often unable to tolerate solid food until the pancreatitis begins to resolve.
+At study entry, one patient in the Auxora™ group (7%) and one patient in the standard-of-care group (14%) were tolerating solid food.
+After 72 hours, seven of 14 Auxora™ patients (50%) were tolerating solid food compared with one of seven patients receiving standard of care alone (14%).
+At hospital discharge, 13 of 14 Auxora™ patients (93%) could tolerate solid food compared with three of seven patients receiving standard of care alone (43%).

-Patients treated with Auxora™ were discharged from the hospital after a median of 3.7 days compared to SOC patients, who had a median stay of 6.0 days.
+Patients treated with Auxora™ were discharged after a median hospital stay of 3.7 days, compared with 6.0 days for patients receiving standard of care alone.

-Persistent SIRS, defined as SIRS lasting more than 48 hours, is an indication of continued activation of inflammatory pathways in patients with AP, and SIRS is predictive for the development of organ failure.
-All patients in this AP trial had SIRS at enrollment.
-Only five of 14 patients (36%) treated with Auxora™ developed persistent SIRS, while five of the seven patients (71%) treated with SOC alone had persistent SIRS.
+Persistent SIRS, defined as SIRS lasting more than 48 hours, is an indicator of continued inflammatory activation and is predictive of organ failure in AP.
+All patients in this study had SIRS at enrollment.
+Persistent SIRS developed in five of 14 patients (36%) treated with Auxora™, compared with five of seven patients (71%) treated with standard of care alone.

 For more details on the clinical trial, please visit: A Study of Auxora in Patients With Acute Pancreatitis and Accompanying SIRS.